kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

 ## Reproducing Transformer Encoder

-+After the reporducing of the CNN encode the next part that needed to be done was the transformer encoder.
+After the reporducing of the CNN encode the next part that needed to be done was the transformer encoder.
 The transformer encoder from the TransUnet is implemented from the paper An Image Is Worth 16 x 16 Words: Transformers for Image Recognition at Scale' [^vit_transformer].

-This paper is therefore also studied and used for the reproducability of the TransUNet paper, as the original code is written for Tensorflow, it is now to us to convert it to PyTorch.
-For this Pytorch implementation a github libary was found [^Vit_pytorch_implementation].
-This libary is used as a the main help for this implementation.
+The TransUNet paper states that the full implementation was done from the code of this paper whereafter this code was adjusted to the TransUNet architectuer.
+Therefore for the repprducability assigment it was decided to do the same, however because the ViT Trasformer is written by a google research team, this code was writtin for Tensorflow.
+Because for this reproducibility assigment it is expected to write the code with PyTorch, the github repository [^Vit_pytorch_implementation] was found.
+This repository was then used as the main help for this implementation.

 When looking back to figure 1, the part that now will be implemented is the green block.